omunozsanchezdeloitte/Capstone---Group-3/README.md

 - The averages of leather vs cloth are similar showing that leather interior does not have that much of a value add when selling used cars

 ## Conclusion
-We recommend Empower Automotive to use the ___ modeling technique as it proves to be the most accurate.
+We recommend Empower Automotive to use the XGBoost with LASSO modeling technique as it proves to be the most accurate.
+This model had the smallest RMSE and a strong R2.